descriptions-of-it-technologies/kubernetes/kubernetes-main-components.md

 >> Read about the [protections](https://kubernetes.io/docs/concepts/configuration/secret/#protections) and risks of using secrets [here](https://kubernetes.io/docs/concepts/configuration/secret/#risks)

 * Having said that, there are other better ways of handling sensitive data like passwords in Kubernetes, such as using tools like Helm Secrets, HashiCorp Vault.

+* If a field, such as username, is specified in both data and stringData, the value from stringData is used.